-Good Morning, Cooperative Fifth Graders!
+Good Morning, Cooperative Fourth Graders!

 We've been working on building our classroom community and finding things we have in common.
 When we cooperate together, we can learn more and have fun together.
-Think about times when you get to cooperate with others.
+Think about places where you get to cooperate with others.
 Be ready to share.